Strategy Brain Differentiation Strategy Framework

 Differentiation must align with:

-• problem-solving requirements
+• problem requirements

 • decision criteria

-Why By You Rule
+Why Buy You Rule

 Differentiation must clearly answer: